-We provide SEND support for students with significant needs in the following areas:
+We provide SEND support for children with significant needs in the following areas:

 - Communication and Interaction

 - Cognition and Learning

-- Social, mental and emotional health
+- Social, Mental and Emotional Health

 - Sensory and/or Physical

 We believe that every member of our school community is valued, respected and made to feel welcome within our mainstream setting.
-It is our mission to ensure:
+We ensure that:

-- That all children have an equal right to a rich and varied curriculum - They receive the best provision to ensure they reach their full potential - Our school is inclusive and we endeavour to make sure that all reasonable adjustments are made - Provision for SEND is 'additional to and different from' that provided within the differentiated curriculum to respond to the four areas of
+- All children have an equal right to a rich and varied curriculum - All children receive the best provision to ensure they reach their full potential - Our school is inclusive, and we endeavour to make sure that all reasonable adjustments are made - Provision for SEND children is 'additional to and different from', but is often integral to, that provided within the differentiated, structured, and progressive curriculum to respond to the four areas of need.

-The four categories that the school caters for can be classified into core, additional and high needs, where some children only require minimal interventions and support while others need additional support to raise the level of their learning.
-A few children, generally those who have existing Statements of Special Educational Needs or Education Health and Care Plans (EHCP) require high needs.
+The four SEND categories that the school caters for can be classified into "core", "additional" and "high needs", where some children only require minimal interventions and support while others need additional support to raise the level of their learning.
+A few children, generally those who have SEND Intervention Funding (SIF) or an Education Health and Care Plan (EHCP) require high needs funding or appropriate alternative provision.

-Information about policies for the identification and assessment of pupils with special educational needs.
+2. Information about policies for the identification and assessment of pupils with special educational needs or disabilities.

-Definitions of special educational needs (SEND) taken from section 20 of the Children and Families Act 2014.
+Definitions of special educational needs or disabilities (SEND) taken from section 20 of the Children and Families Act 2014.

 'A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.
-A child of compulsory school age or a young person has a learning difficulty or disability if they:
+A child of compulsory school age or a young person has a learning difficulty or disability.'

+If they:

 - a) Have a significantly greater difficulty in learning than most others of the same age; or - b) Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

 A child under compulsory school age has special educational needs if they fall within the definition at (a) or (b) above or would do so if special educational provision was not made for them.
 Children must not be regarded as having a learning difficulty solely because the language or form of language of their home is different from the language in which they will be taught'.

-At All Saints C of E Primary School the children are identified with Special Educational Needs in a number of different ways:
+At All Saints C of E Primary School, the children are identified with Special Educational Needs or Disabilities in several different ways:

-- They could originate from a referral from a GP, a health visitor, the speech and language service etc. - Concerns have been raised by parents/carers, about the level of progress being made by their child - Through paediatric assessments with the Paediatrician or concerns from the school nurse
+- Concerns could be raised by the child's class teacher or a learning support assistant. - They could also come from a member of the School Wellbeing Team- SENDCo's, SLE SENDCo, Speech and Language Teacher, ELSA, Family Support Worker, Head Teacher, Deputy Head Teacher and Assistant Head Teacher. - They could come from a referral from a GP, a health visitor, the speechand language service or another health professional - Concerns have been raised by parents/carers, about the level of progressbeing made by their child - Through paediatric assessments with the paediatrician or concerns from theschool nurse.